Skip to main content

 • “It is incredibly easy and not very grindy to get all skills before you beat the game.”

-• “The school stories were a blueprint for something incredible; I know they can pull it off in a future game, but they had me so bored at times I thought they'd never end with how grindy and formulaic they are.
-I almost gave up on them when I found out all 9 need to be maxed out before Amasawa lets you progress the investigation.”
+• “The school stories were a blueprint for something incredible, but they had me so bored at times I thought they'd never end with how grindy and formulaic they are, and I almost gave up on them when I found out all 9 need to be maxed out before Amasawa lets you progress the investigation.”

-• “While the combat is fun and the variety of different activities is interesting for a while, the number of times you need to play and win each minigame eventually feels repetitive and grindy, while the number of hours it takes to do so has a negative impact on the pacing of the main story, which is usually a key strength of this franchise.”
+• “While the combat is fun and the variety of different activities is interesting for a while, the number of times you need to play and win each minigame eventually feels repetitive and grindy, negatively impacting the pacing of the main story, which is usually a key strength of this franchise.”

 • optimization